 The take-away from this document is that policies that exclude persons based on criminal history must be tailored to address such factors as the type of the crime and the length of time since conviction.

 So, what kinds of common, and until-now, seemingly justified business practices may have an inadvertent effect or disproportionate adverse impact on persons in a protected class?

 HUD’s recent guidance urging federally subsidized housing providers to be more flexible in their tenant-selection policies with regard to keeping ex-convicts out of housing is one example -- as convictions and arrests tend to happen with greater frequency among persons of a particular race than others.

-Efforts to set admissions policies that are intended to be reasonably protective of the safety of residents could potentially be turned against an owner because their policies are too broad, in prohibiting persons of all criminal backgrounds, instead of being more targeted toward violent offenders, etc. The same goes with marketing to certain zip codes and areas within a specific geographic distance, yet have a demographic profile that would tend to be short on persons of particular racial, ethnic or religious backgrounds.
+Efforts to set motorized cart or other policies that are intended to be reasonably protective of the safety of residents could potentially be turned against an owner because their policies are too broad, impacting persons with disabilities more severely.
+The same goes with marketing to certain zip codes and areas within a specific geographic distance, yet have a demographic profile that would tend to be short on persons of particular racial, ethnic or religious backgrounds.
 For upscale communities, marketing to persons of a higher economic profile could easily run afoul of the disparate impact theory.

 Failure to attempt to compensate for the demographic disparity might be used against a rationale explaining the business case.Harry Kelly, Esq of Nixon Peabody offers additional insights into the implications of the rule in his analysis, included here by express permission of the author.